 |4||Earth, the Solar System, and the Universe||Students will learn about Earth’s motions, the reasons for seasons, gravity, and characteristics of the solar system, galaxy, and universe.
 Students will apply their understanding to evaluate the potential for life on other planets.|

 RFMS STEAM and Culture Night!

-This event will be held on Thursday, February 27th from 6:00-8:30 pm.
+This event will be held on Thursday, March 31st from 6:00-8:00 pm.
 We need volunteers to showcase STEM activities!!
-If you choose to participate, we will have a space available for you and your equipment, and will try to honor any other requests you have.
+If you choose to participate, we will have a space available for you and your equipment and will try to honor any other requests you have.
 To sign up please complete the form on the Frost Homepage starting in November.

 We hope you choose to be a part of this night, and get a chance to "Experience Excellence" and see why our students are some of the "Best Students on this Planet".
 Please let Charm Redden know if you have any questions at Charmian_Redden@mcpsmd.org.